shohey1226/Ansinpack/README.md

-Ansinpack
+Ansinpack : An image creation framework for Immutable Infrastructure
 =========

-## What is this?
+## What is Ansinpack?

+[Immutable infrastructure/servers or disposable infrastructure/servers](http://chadfowler.com/blog/2013/06/23/immutable-deployments/) is the recent topic in cloud era.
+To realize immutable infra, we need two things.

+1. Create images for cloud service
+2. Deploy the images (or instantiate the images) on the cloud

-Ansinpack is a flow to build immutable infrastructure by using Ansible and Packer.
+Ansinpack handles "1.
+Create images" using Anible and Packer.

-The name comes from ANSIble aNd PACKer.
+_Note: The name comes from ANSIble aNd PACKer.
 Also Ansin(安心) means 'feel safe' in Japanese.
-Hope that this flow provides a package for infrastructure engineer to feel safe:)
+Hope that this flow provides a package for infrastructure engineer to feel safe:)_

-## Why we need this?

-It's been a while since immutable infrastructure(II) was focused.
-We have provisioning and image handling tools but there are not many public recipes to deal with II.
-Ansinpack can be one of the flow so that people get into II space.
+One more important thing is that we need to know the state of the image.
+For example, we should know what's inside in the image without logging to host(instance). -- "Infrastructure as Code" is the key concept of this.
+Ansible is used to make this happen.
+Ansible is easy to use, comparing to Chef/Puppet.

-## How this is implemented?
+## How is Ansinpack implemented?

-### Base concepts

-There are the mixture of concept as following:
+There are the mixture of systems/tools as following:

-   * Github flow
+   * Github : Repo to have all Github flow
-   * Continuous Integration
-   * Test Driven Development to infrastructure

-### Generic Flow
+   * Jenkins : CI and hook for github
+   * Ansible : provisioner
+   * Packer : Image creator
+   * Docker : Instance for branch : quick test
+   * Serverspec : testing instance

+#### Brief flow explanation

- 1. Push Github
+ 1. Push to Github
- 2. Jenkins job runs by Github hook
+ 2. Jenkins runs a job with Github hook
- 3. git clone this repo
- 4. Execute scripts/jenkins.pl by the Jinkins's job
- 5. In the job, run packer to create images provisioning by Ansible
- 6. In the job, bring up the image
- 7. severspec to test
- 8. With result, leave the image or destroy the image
+ 3. When branch is not master, then create docker image and test its instance
+  1. Success - keep the image
+  2. Fail - destory image
+ 4. When branch is master, then create vendor image(like DigitalOcean) and test its instance
+  1. Success - keep the image
+  2. Fail - destory image

+### Diagram

+### Flow chart to see the details

+1. User git push
+2. Jenkins hook notices the branch change, and run batch
+3. The batach create docker image by packer and ansible
+4. The docker image is instantiated and tested by Serverspec
+5. If fail, delete the image
+6. If success, it’s ready to merge to master branch
+7. If master branch is merged, create vendor image with packer and ansible
+8. Instantiate isamge and serverspec test it.
+9. If failed, delelte image
+10. If sucesss, you have the image

-### image naming comvenstion
+### Naming comvenstion of image

-type:epochtime:SHA1(first 7 digits)
+TYPEepochtime-SHA1(first 7 digits) : e.g. webapp1394493444-e7c9e38, db13944933244-ac8038a

-e.g. webapp:1394493444:e7c9e38

 ### Directory structure

+TYPE needs to be the same string.

 ```
  /